Stop navigating from one website to another, and read ALL the information you need before you leave home.

 But make sure that you have followed the procedure correctly!
 Sometimes the traffic prevents you from hearing anything, especially the ‘bip’.
 So check twice that you have locked it correctly at the dock or bike post.
 Otherwise, the system will not register it and it will assume that you are still using the bike… charging you an additional fee and even a penalty!

 This subscription lasts for 7 consecutive days and you have unlimited access to the bicycles.
-The registration fee is 11.28 euros that you’ll have to pay with your credit card.
-At the end of the period, another 11.28 euros will be charged to your card if you want to renew it.
+There is registration fee that you have to pay with your credit card.
+At the end of the period, a new registration fee will be charged to your card if you want to renew it.

-To register you need to pay a fee of 28.20 euros.
+To register you need to pay a registration fee.
 This fee will be charged to your credit card at the beginning of each year if you decide to renew your subscription.

 The Long Term Subscription doesn’t require a deposit.

 This article is part of a complete tutorial about exploring Seville on bike where you can read all the information you need to enjoy the city on a bicycle.